-WGPRS Best Paper Award
+WGPRS Best Paper Award Winners:

 The Best Paper Award is given for the best paper on women, gender, and politics at the previous year’s APSA conference.
 Any individual can nominate a paper for the award, including self-nominations.
 In addition, all papers presented in the Women and Politics Research Section and posted to the APSA conference paper website will be considered nominated.
 Application deadline: March 1; award amount $500.

 Best Dissertation Winner: Elizabeth Corredor, Rutgers University: Gender Justice, Resistance, and the Politics of Peace in Colombia: A Gender Analysis of Colombia’s 2010-2016 Peace Negotiations and Final Agreement

 Best Dissertation Honorable Mention: Tutku Ayhan Ergin, University of Central Florida: Trauma, Resilience, and Empowerment: Post-Genocide Experiences of Yezidi Women

 The Best Dissertation Award is given for the best dissertation on women and politics completed and successfully defended in the previous calendar year.
 Nomination deadline: March 1; award amount $500.

 WGPRS Best Dissertation Award Committee 2022: